Raiyan27/Form-Data-Extractor-Script/README.md

 ### 4. Place PDFs in the Input Folder

-1. Create a folder named `to_be_extracted` in the same directory as the script.
+1. Create a folder named `files_to_extract` in the same directory as the script.
 2. Place all the PDF files you want to process into this folder.

 ### 5. Run the Script